 - Developing networks to nurture and facilitate greater engagement between and across ECRs and the wider research community, regionally and nationally.

-Over the last two years the Network has been operating in the Midlands, South West and Scotland.
-The Academy is working with Institutions in these areas to deliver the Network.
-To read more about the pilot phase and how the Network has progressed over the last few years, please click here to read the Evaluation.
+Over the last two years the Network has been operating in the Midlands, South West and Scotland, and has now launched in London.
+The British Academy is working with institutions in these areas to deliver the Network.
+Extending the Network to London ECRs in January 2024 is the next step in the Network’s national rollout.
+To read more about the pilot phase and how the Network has progressed over the last few years, please read the Evaluation.

 Sign up to the ECR Network

-If you identify as an ECR, are affiliated with an institution in the Midlands, Scotland or the South West and work in the humanities and social sciences, register to become a member of the ECR Network here.
+If you identify as an ECR, are affiliated with an institution in the Midlands, South West, London or Scotland and work in the humanities, social sciences or wider SHAPE disciplines, register to become a member of the ECR Network here.
 (Please note the network is not currently available for those undertaking a PhD qualification.)

 What ECR Network members say: